 The benefits of trading forex trends are numerous.
 The forex market is a trending market.
 Most trend cycles tend to last for several days and can go on for weeks and some times months.
-Getting into a trend and riding the trend, letting the trend do most of the work is a sharp contrast to trying to scalp 10 pips every day.
-Trading forex trends on the higher time frames will result in less trades and more pips per trade.
-Even novice forex traders know that the pips are in the larger trends, they just need to adjust their style to capture more pips.
-Amy trader can inspect trend cycles on the H4 time frame or larger over time to prove to themselves that trend trading is the place to be.
+Getting into a trend and riding the trend, letting the trend do most of the work is a sharp contrast to trying to scalp 10 pips every day using technical indicators.
+Trading forex trends on the higher time frames, H4 and larger, will result in less trades and more potential pips per trade.
+Even novice forex traders know that the pips are in the larger time frame trends, they just need to adjust their style to capture more pips.
+Any trader can inspect trend cycles on the H4 time frame or larger over time to prove to themselves that trend trading is the place to be.

 Set Up The Moving Averages

-The next thing we need to do is to set up our trend indicators.
+The first thing a trader needs to do is to set up their trend indicators.
 In order to locate the trends on the forex market you should first set up some moving averages.
 These simple trend indicators are not complicated to set up or interpret.
 These are some basic exponential moving averages with two colors, green for the 5 period and red for the 12 period.
 You can set up these trend indicators up on almost any forex charting platform.
-Some of the images you see in this article will show you the trend indicators set up on a Metatrader platform.
-The trend indicators can be set up on any pairs you wish, including the 28 pairs comprised of the eight major currencies we follow on a day to day basis.
+Some of the images you see in this article will show you how the trend indicators look on a Metatrader platform.
+The trend indicators can be set up on any group of pairs you wish, including the 28 pairs comprised of the eight major currencies we follow on a day to day basis.
 The eight major currencies are the USD, CAD, EUR, CHF, GBP, JPY, AUD and NZD.